mhdsameer720-maker/2025-Sale-Performance-Dashboard./README.md

 ---

 ## 📬 Contact, Collaboration & Feedback
 This dashboard was engineered to demonstrate the balance between minimalist, professional UI design and rigorous business logic.
-If you would like to discuss the underlying logic, suggest visual enhancements, or test out the **[live report link](https://app.powerbi.com/links/uHE0K6YB_C?ctid=9163dbbb-7a84-4087-a7ef-8835e6717f11&pbi_source=linkShare)**, feel free to open an issue or connect with me directly!
+If you would like to discuss the underlying logic, suggest visual enhancements,feel free to open an issue or connect with me directly!